 HOW TO MENTALLY MASTER ANY AND EVERY WOD

-It's no secret our mental state dictates our performance, yet we hear so much conflicting advice: get angry, get sad, be calm, think of your dream goal, remember your 'why', breath, focus, distract yourself...
+It's no secret your mental state dictates your performance, yet you hear so much conflicting advice: get angry, get sad, be calm, think of your dream goal, remember your 'why', breath, focus, distract yourself...

 All of these hold an element of truth to them.
 Yet all of them conflict each other to some degree.

 I remember battling with this in training and competition; getting it wrong and ending up performing well below par more often than not.
 Until the answer hit me in a ‘Eureka!’ moment.

 The answer as always, is more nuanced than we first expect.

 The first thing to note, is that not only is each WOD different, but that each of us - each athlete - is different.
 In short, one-size-fits-one.
 You must first understand ourselves before deciding which techniques to use.

 You must trial arousal control, breath work, mental phrasing and much more to assess what works for you.
 The foundation of a Champ's Mindset is the Self-Knowledge.